 - Distribution: Only British Isles populations are thought to be in the very deep waters of the Faroe-Shetland Channel off the north coast of Scotland and the Rockall Trough to the west of Ireland.
 Also found in isolated and sporadic populations in very deep water locations throughout temperate oceans across the rest of the world.

 - Feeds on: Little is known of the feeding habits of the frilled shark.
 It is thought to feed primarily on squid (which its teeth appear adapted to catch).
 May also hunt other fish.

 - Description: Long eel-like body.
-Snout and jaws are long and mouth is full of strange multi-pointed teeth.
-Six gills which continue all around the body and almost meet at the underside.
-Gills are also filled with frilly gill filaments which give this species its name.
-Dorsal and anal fins are located very far back on the body.
-Pectoral fins are relatively large.
-Lateral line is white and curves upwards above the gills.
+The snout and jaws are long and the mouth is full of multi-pointed teeth.
+Six gills continue all around the body and almost meet at the underside.
+The gills are also filled with frilly gill filaments which give this species its name.
+The dorsal and anal fins are located very far back on the body.
+The pectoral fins are relatively large.
+The lateral line is white and curves upwards above the gills.
 Eyes are located on the sides of the head.
-Skin is very rough and the colour is grey to brown.
+The skin is very rough and the colour is grey to brown.